cli-kit/cli-argparse/README.md

 ##### Flags

 Use the flags array when you need to force a long argument to be treated as a flag, for example `['--syntax-highlight']`.

 ##### Options

 Use the options array when you need to treat a short argument as accepting a value, for example `['-f']`.

+##### Strict

+A `boolean` that indicates that only known arguments (those declared in the options and flags properties) are accepted, all other arguments will be placed in the unparsed array.

 ### Result